 A few years ago, I was in a McDonald's restaurant and witnessed a man and woman of about 35 years of age and their daughter ogling a treasure they had received in change.
 Their excited cries revealed that they were holding a half dollar--an object that none of them had ever previously seen.

 The foregoing tableau merely reflected the fact that U.S. half dollars are not normally found in circulation.
-This was not however, always the case.
-When I was a youth over five decades ago, 50-cent pieces were ubiquitous and had their own compartment in every cash register drawer.
+This was not, however, always the case.
+Six decades ago, 50-cent pieces were ubiquitous and had their own compartment in every cash register drawer.
 Seventy-five cents in change would be tendered in the form of a half dollar and a quarter, not three quarters as it is today.

 Unfortunately, the price of silver continued to climb, and eventually even the 40% half dollars had more than fifty cents worth of silver in them.
 People, following Gresham's law (which states essentially that money made out of cheap metal will drive out of circulation money made out of valuable metal), hoarded these 40% half dollars, just as they had been already hoarding the 90% silver version as well as the silver dimes and quarters.
 After a few years, there were very few half dollars in circulation, and Americans were using quarters in their place in all of their daily transactions.